-Wentworth Chambers.
-I liked that because I spent so much time in my chambers that I liked to have journey which is one of the most enjoyable parts of my life, in a Kombi van, overland- Australians were doing that a lot at the time, but not generally 'distinguished', high-earning, self-important barristers.
+At the Bar when I started off, from '67 to the end of '69, I was mainly doing Compensation Court work.
+Then at the end of '69 I decided to go overseas for a year.
+So I went on a journey which is one of the most enjoyable parts of my life, in a Kombi van, overland - Australians were doing that a lot at the time, but not generally "distinguished", high-earning, self-important barristers.